 Caroline IsaacsDownload Headshot

 Caroline Isaacs serves as program director for the AFSC office in Tucson, Arizona.
 The office works on criminal justice reform, including prison conditions, watchdogging and policy change at the state level aimed at reducing the number of people incarcerated in Arizona.
 A large part of the work has been organizing against the proliferation of private, for-profit prisons.
 Under her leadership, the office has organized public hearings, mobilized constituents to speak out, and done extensive media work on the issue.
-She has been interviewed by the Associated Press, Arizona Republic, New Hampshire Union Leader and Arizona Public Broadcasting.
-She publishes a blog, Cell-out AZ.
+She has been interviewed by the Associated Press, Arizona Republic, New Hampshire Union Leader, Arizona Public Broadcasting, and Arizona Public Radio.

 Last year, AFSC sued the Arizona Department of Corrections to prevent it from signing new contracts for 5,000 private prison beds.
 The office issued a comprehensive report on the performance of private prisons in Arizona, citing research showing that they are not saving money and are plagued by security failures.